nerdie01/caelus-ml/README.md

 ![](https://drive.google.com/uc?id=1BMn975n0e6nexZ7lnyM2CWjbXd9Dhc_2)
 ...is a simple tool to create neural networks with zero code visually.
 Its primary aim differs from other UI-based machine learning tools in that it aims to be *powerful* and *flexible* without sacrificing *simplicity* and *intuitiveness*.
+It is made with the .NET Multi-Platform App UI (MAUI) framework.

 ## Structure